seraco/blog-sebastia/_posts/2024-02-13-reviewing-pull-requests.md

 time_to_read: 4 mins
 ---

-### Quick Overview

-I like the approach to be thorough and efficient.
-Here's a breakdown:

 ### 1. Understand the scope (approx. 30s)

 I begin by quickly skimming through the description to understand the broader context and scope.